-RESIDENT PATIENT CARE MEDICAL KNOWLEDGE SYSTEMS BASED PRACTICE PROFESSIONALISM INTERPERSONAL & COMMUNICATION SKILLS PGY I The resident is expected to: Attend morning and evening sign-out Gather essential and accurate information about the patients including obtaining a history, performing a physical exam, and review of appropriate laboratory and radiology data.
+RESIDENT PATIENT CARE MEDICAL KNOWLEDGE SYSTEMS BASED PRACTICE PROFESSIONALISM INTERPERSONAL & COMMUNICATION SKILLS PGYI The resident is expected to: Attend morning and evening sign-out Gather essential and accurate information about the patients including obtaining a history, performing a physical exam, and review of appropriate laboratory and radiology data.
 Begin to develop care plans with the support of senior residents.
 Attend daily rounds with the senior resident and attending staff.
 Carry out patient management plans, update patients and their families.
-Be able to evaluate and manage simple/common postoperative course/problems Facilitate discharges Understand the pathophysiology and management of common surgical diseases/problems Be able to identify normal anatomy in the operating room Be able to articulate the steps of common operations The resident is expected to: Practice cost-effective healthcare and resource allocation that does not compromise quality of care.
+Be able to evaluate and manage simple/common postoperative course/problems Facilitate discharges The resident is expected to: Practice cost-effective healthcare and resource allocation that does not compromise quality of care.
 Identify impact of complications on recovery of the surgical patient.
 Use information technology to assimilate current medical literature as it relates to emergency general surgery.
 Understand the value of an interdisciplinary approach to healthcare for the surgical patient The resident is expected to: Demonstrate respect, compassion, integrity and ethical behavior consistent with the values of the department and institution Develop and sustain sensitivity toward differences of age, gender, culture, religion, ethnicity or other diversities in both coworkers and patients Demonstrate respect for patient privacy and autonomy.
 Remain honest with all individuals at all times in conveying issues of patient care.
-Demonstrate a commitment to continuity of patient care.
 The resident is expected to: Present clinical information on work rounds clearly and concisely.
 Ensure that the attending is aware of the progress of all patients on the service.
 Clearly, accurately, and respectfully communicate with all hospital staff, patients and family members Ensure that clear, concise, accurate, and timely medical records are maintained on all patients.
 Perform face-to-face hand-offs.